Media release – CAHMA celebrates ACT Drug Decriminalisation Bill 2022 passing into law

-2F-NENDCK (short for 2-fluoro-N–ethylnordeschloroketamine) is a novel dissociative drug that was detected at the CanTEST health and drug checking service as well as a forensic laboratory in China.1,2 After its identification by researchers at the Australian National University, 2F-NENDCK was initially called 2-fluoro-2’-oxo-PCE after which it became colloquially known as “CanKet” as in “Canberra ketamine”.1 Novel synthetic drugs like 2F-NENDCK are commonly referred to as “designer drugs” or “research chemicals”.
+2F-NENDCK (short for 2-fluoro-N–ethylnordeschloroketamine, also known as CanKET, 2’-fluoro-2-oxo-PCE or 2-FXE) is a novel dissociative drug that was initially identified at the CanTEST health and drug checking service as well as a forensic laboratory in China.1,2 After its identification by researchers at the Australian National University, 2F-NENDCK was initially called 2’-fluoro-2-oxo-PCE after which it became colloquially known as “CanKet” as in “Canberra ketamine”.1 Novel synthetic drugs like 2F-NENDCK are commonly referred to as “designer drugs” or “research chemicals”.
 These drugs often have very little research into their safety and effects on humans, which is indeed the case for 2F-NENDCK.

 2F-NENDCK belongs to a class of drugs called arylcyclohexylamines, which also includes ketamine.
 In fact, the chemical structure of 2F-NENDCK is almost identical to ketamine (spot the difference?).
-Despite the similarities, small differences in chemical structure can lead to relatively big differences in the pharmacology, toxicity, and subjective effects of drugs.6 For example, PCP (phencyclidine) and 3-HO-PCP are both members of the arylcyclohexylamine class, with 3-HO-PCP only differing at one position in its chemical structure.7 Despite this small difference, 3-HO-PCP is more potent than PCP, has a slightly shorter duration of effects, and interacts with μ-opioid receptors to a much greater extent than PCP, likely causing differences in its subjective effects and safety.7,8,9
+Despite the similarities, small differences in chemical structure can lead to relatively big differences in the pharmacology, toxicity, and subjective effects of drugs.7 For example, PCP (phencyclidine) and 3-HO-PCP are both members of the arylcyclohexylamine class, with 3-HO-PCP only differing at one position in its chemical structure.8 Despite this small difference, 3-HO-PCP is more potent than PCP, has a slightly shorter duration of effects, and interacts with μ-opioid receptors to a much greater extent than PCP, possibly causing differences in its subjective effects and safety.8-10

-For an overview of the effects of ketamine, please visit: link to ketamine article.
+For an overview of the effects of ketamine, please visit: https://www.cahma.org.au/article/safer-using-ketamine/.

 LOW DOSE – 20-50 mg